jzumsteg/zumstegs-blog/_drafts/vitoria.md

 </figure>
 <figure class = 'landscape' >
     <img class = "narrow" src="{{ "2025/vitoria/DSC06019.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
-    <figcaption><em>This 15th century room was discovered during a restoration twenty years ago.
-It is an old tower and was completely unknown until workman opened a bricked-up door.
-It was restored and ooened to the public.</em></figcaption>
+    <figcaption><em>This 15th century room was discovered during a restoration many years ago.
+It is in an old tower and was unknown until workers broke through a bricked-up door.
+It has been restored (several times) and is open to the public.</em></figcaption>
 </figure>

 <figure class = 'portrait-wide-caption' >
     <img class= "narrow" src="{{ "2025/vitoria/DSC06076.jpg" | prepend: site.imageurl | prepend: site.baseurl  }}" alt="Image" />
-    <figcaption><em>The "Old Cathedral."
-In the 14th cengtury this was built on an older church and had structural problems from the start.
+    <figcaption><em>The "Old Cathedral" in the old part of Vitoria-Gasteiz.
+In the 14th century this was built on an older church and had structural problems from the start.
 In 1994 it was closed for fear that it would collapse.
 A huge restoration project corrected the problems that had accumulated over the centuries.
 A tour of the cathedral focused on how the restoration was done; it was fascinating.
-(Ask me for details, if you're interested.)  </em></figcaption>
+(Ask me for details if you're interested.)  </em></figcaption>
 </figure>

 <h2>Vitoria-Gasteiz Street Art</h2>
 Hoo, boy: going to see some pictures in this section.
 Laurie and I like "street art:" art done in outdoor places, usually on buildings.
-Some years ago VG started a competition for wall murals, to be painted on buildings, mostly in the old part of town.
+Some years ago Vitoria-Gasteiz started a competition for wall murals, to be painted on buildings, mostly in the old part of town.
 The process is that artists submit designs and residents of neighborhoods choose which one they want in their district.
 Each year residents can choose a new design or keep an existing one for another year.
-The result is a bunch &nbsp;&mdash;&nbsp; about twenty &nbsp;&mdash;&nbsp; of huge, colorful, creative murals, all of which has some connection with VG.
+The result is a bunch &nbsp;&mdash;&nbsp; about twenty &nbsp;&mdash;&nbsp; of huge, colorful, creative murals, all of which have some connection with Vitoria-Gasteiz.

-The Office of Tourism gave us &nbsp;&mdash;&nbsp; among a ton of stuff, a map of the murals.
+The Office of Tourism gave us &nbsp;&mdash;&nbsp; among a ton of stuff &nbsp;&mdash;&nbsp; a map of the murals.
 Even with it, we had to do some sleuthing; the last one took us a couple days (it was behind a locked gate in a park).
 We think the only one we didn't see had been removed when the building exterior got renovated.

 But here ya go: all the ones we found (or at least all the ones I remembered to take a decent picture of).